Najuh/gerrymandering-congress/README.md

 - source: http://data.stanford.edu/dime
 - notebook: `python/DIME_load_save.ipynb`
-- notes:
+- nb:
   - This data is not included in our repository.
 It must be acquired from the link above to perform the CFScore analysis in `analysis.ipynb`.
-  - We found issues in the dataset, namely regarding the winner of some congressional elections.
-These were fixed to the best of our ability for our analyses (the 2012 congressional elections).
+  - We found issues in the dataset, namely that the winners of some congressional elections were labeled incorrectly.
+We manually fixed the data for our analyses.
   - Once the dataset is downloaded and fixed, running this notebook will produce the necessary data for the DIME/CFScore analysis in `analysis.ipynb`.
-  - This notebook relies on a pickle file (`.pkl`) saved by `python/preprocess.ipynb`.
+  - This notebook relies on a `.pkl` file saved by `python/preprocess.ipynb`.